Endoscopic Brow Lift

 What is an Endoscopic Brow Lift?

-- During the procedure, commonly performed on men and women between the ages of 35 and 70, the surgeon elevates the skin and underlying tissues of the upper face, and could remove part of the muscle that causes frown lines between the brows.
+- During the procedure, commonly performed on men and women between the ages of 35 and 70, the surgeon elevates the skin and underlying tissues of the upper face, and might remove part of the muscle that causes frown lines between the brows.

 Am I a Brow Lift Candidate?

-- If you have sagging eyebrows that create a tired or sad appearance, deep horizontal creases across your forehead, or frown lines or furrows between your eyebrows, you could be a good endoscopic brow lift candidate.To get a glimpse of the potential results, you can try a simple test on your own.
+- If you have sagging eyebrows that create a tired or sad appearance, deep horizontal creases across your forehead, or frown lines or furrows between your eyebrows, you might be a good endoscopic brow lift candidate.To get a glimpse of the potential results, you can try a simple test on your own.
 Place your fingertips at the outer edges of your eyebrows and gently raise the skin upwards.

 - This will give you a good indication of what the procedure might do for your appearance.
 Of course, the best way to determine if an endoscopic brow lift is right for you is by a thorough consultation with your plastic surgeon.